Anxiety

 Why "ordinary" environments feel dangerous

-When a child walks into a noisy classroom with flickering strip lighting, sits on a hard chair in a scratchy uniform surrounded by 29 other children making unpredictable noises, and is expected to concentrate on phonics, they aren't just "a bit distracted by noise."
-Their nervous system may be processing the environment as threatening, and every minute they spend tolerating it costs cognitive and emotional resources that are then unavailable for learning, social interaction, or self-regulation.
+The environment is part of the nervous system load.
+When a child walks into a noisy classroom with flickering strip lighting, sits on a hard chair in a scratchy uniform surrounded by 29 other children making unpredictable noises, and is expected to concentrate on phonics, their nervous system may be processing all of it as threatening.
+Every minute they spend tolerating it costs cognitive and emotional resources then unavailable for learning, social interaction, or self-regulation.

 It's also why school holidays often bring dramatic improvement.
 Fewer demands, yes, but also fewer sensory assaults.
-Home environments are typically more predictable, quieter, and more controllable than school.

 The bidirectional loop